NorbertTom/BattleshipsGame/README.md

 In case you use Visual Studio 2019 you need to open BattleshipsGame.sln solution file, open <i>Test</i> and choose <i>Run All Tests</i>.

 If you wish to run tests from command line you need to enter BattleshipsGameTests or BattleshipsEngineTests folder for BattleshipsGame or BattleshipsEngine tests respectively.
-Then you should enter 'dotnet test' command and tests should run corretly.
+Then you can enter command 'dotnet test' and tests should run correctly.